luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **copy** (Ciphertext &&): The ciphertext to copy from.

-: Creates a new ciphertext by copying a given one.
+Usage: Creates a new ciphertext by copying a given one.

 <br>